turingschool/rocky-mountain-ruby/public/antiharassment.markdown

 Harassment includes, but is not limited to:

-* Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
+* Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or national origin.
 * Sexual or sexualized images in public spaces
 * Deliberate intimidation, stalking, or following
 * Unwanted photography or recording